Azure/ResourceModules/docs/wiki/Known issues.md

 - a pre-existing AKS cluster (managed cluster)
 - a pre-existing Kubernetes Configuration extension deployment

-which we don't have deployed using the dependency pipeline for cost reasons.
+which we don't have deployed using the dependencies pipeline for cost reasons.

 ## Microsoft.Network/vpnGateways